tus/tus-resumable-upload-protocol/protocol.md

 ##### POST

 Clients MUST use a `POST` against a well known upload creation URL to request the creation of a new file resource.
-The request MUST include either `Upload-Length` header when upload size is known.
+The request MUST include `Upload-Length` header when upload size is known.
+The request MUST include `Upload-Stream: 1` when upload size is unknown.
+The headers included here SHALL be dictated by dependent extensions.

 The Client MAY supply the `Upload-Metadata` header to add additional metadata to the upload creation request.
 The Server MAY decide to ignore or use this information